1: Prenominals

 Q: 田中さんの車は どれ ですか。 Which one is Mr. Tanaka's car?

-The demonstrative pronouns (これ, それ, あれ and どれ) we learned in Lesson 4 are regular pronouns and cannot be used to modify a noun.
+The demonstrative pronouns (これ, それ, あれ and どれ) we learned in Lesson 4 cannot be used to modify a noun.
 This fact makes all of the following ungrammatical.

-The pronoun (one) is used to substitute another noun (usually referring to objects, not people) and create a shorter expression.
-For example, in English, a white car can be shortened to a white one.
-The same can be done in Japanese.
+The pronoun (“one”) is used to substitute for a previously mentioned noun—typically (but not exclusively) referring to objects rather than people—to create a shorter expression.
+For example, in English, “a white car” can be shortened to “a white one.”
+The same type of substitution can be done in Japanese using .

 For example:

-あの しろい としょかん です。 That white one is the library.
+あの しろい のは としょかん です。 That white one is a library.

-With the /N + N/ construction, the particle and the pronoun are merged into one .
+With the /Noun + Noun/ construction, the particle and the pronoun are merged into one .

-The /Person + N/ construction refers to something possessed by the person (person's N), and this can be shortened to Person (person's).
+The /Person + Noun/ construction commonly refers to something owned by the person (person's Noun), and this can be shortened to Person (person's).

 The following combinations (on the left) are ungrammatical.
 The correct form is written on the right.